byhbt/thanh/_posts/2021-05-10-setup-stylelint-for-phoenix-project.md

   end
 ```

-From now on, you can use the command `mix codebase` or `mix codebase.fix` to check or clean your stylesheet code.
+From now on, we can use the command `mix codebase` or `mix codebase.fix` to check or clean your stylesheet code.
-You can run this command on the CI as well so it will help us validate the style files on CI.
+We also run this command on the CI as well, so it will help us validate the style files on CI.

 Thanks my co-worker has [suggested me](https://github.com/byhbt/kwtool/pull/32#discussion_r622694106) this approach.
 It's great. :)